 The Indian state’s response to the coronavirus outbreak has seen an acceleration of violence against Muslims, further silencing of political dissent and attacks on press freedom.
-These trends are being tracked on the Index on Censorship global map monitoring media freedom violations during the coronavirus pandemic.
+These trends are being tracked on the Index on Censorship global map monitoring media freedom violations during the coronavirus pandemic, put together by our staff, our contributors and readers as well as our partners at the Justice for Journalists Foundation.

 One pattern to emerge is Prime Minister Narenda Modi’s determination to control the coronavirus narrative.
 Before the lockdown was announced, Modi met with the press to urge them to only publish “inspiring, positive stories” about the government’s handling of coronavirus.
 Many outlets have buckled under the pressure, fearful of being branded unpatriotic.
 As reported on the Index map, part of this was a campaign by Modi’s government for advertisers and businesses to cut support for independent news outlets.
 This has presented an enormous danger to the free press in India.
 If only pro-government media are allowed to flourish during one of the biggest global crises in recent years, those with the power to protect, or neglect, people’s health and well-being will not be held to account for their actions.